Cloud Insight FAQ

 • Aggregation functions such as AVG (average value), MIN (minimum value), MAX (maximum value), COUNT (number of collections), and SUM (total) of the current aggregation interval are supported.

-• <example> Assuming the data below has been collected between 00:01 and 00:05, the expected values of the 1 minute (Min1) and 5 minutes (Min5) aggregation period are as shown in the table.
+• Example: Assuming the following data has been collected between 00:01 and 00:05, the following table shows the expected values of the 1-minute (Min1) and 5-minute (Min5) aggregation periods.

 00:01:00 - 1